As we’ve seen, the code

 printf() show the flexibility that is allowed when using functions.

-Lastly, a function can return its output and used further.
+Lastly, a function can return its output, which can then be used further.
 For example:

 #include <stdio.h> #include <stdlib.h> int absValue = abs(-5); printf("Absolute value of -5: %d\n", absValue); // Output // Absolute value of -5: 5